 DR* (Defender retreats with heavy losses): The defending force suffers 2 step losses (can be split amongst 2 units) and withdraws to a friendly adjacent space.
 The attacker suffers 1 step loss but gains control of the space and occupies it with all his engaged units.
 His armoured units (tank silhouette and movement factor in red) can exploit the breakthrough by occupying an adjacent space free of enemy units.

-DS (Defender surrenders): All defending units are eliminated and placed in the replacements section of the appropriate .
+DS (Defender surrenders): All defending units are eliminated and placed in the replacements section of the appropriate Force Pool.
 The attacker gains control of the space and occupies it with all his engaged units.
 His armoured units (tank silhouette and movement factor in red) can exploit the breakthrough by occupying an adjacent space free of enemy units.

 Entrenchments are automatically destroyed when the defender loses control of the space where the entrenchments were situated.